What is Mirin?

 You can purchase mirin from Japanese grocery stores, Asian supermarkets, or Amazon.

-How To Substitute Mirin
+Substitute for Mirin

 Although it won’t be exactly the same, you can substitute mirin with sake and sugar.
 The ratio of sake and sugar is 3 to 1.
 For example, mix 3/4 cup (or 1 Tbsp) good quality drinking sake with 1/4 cup (or 1 tsp) granulated sugar.
 If you cannot use alcohol in your cooking, you can use water instead of sake.